 And now, having saved a few of those nickels, dimes, quarters and even dollars that just seem to melt away on beauty preparations, let us consider a beauty problem which really is expensive.
-I mean dicting-same and sensible dicting.

-lem which really is expensive.
 I mean dieting-sane and sensible dieting.

 No, indeed-dieting isn't a simple matter of going without food.
 It's a matter of eating the proper kind of food, systematically following the proper course of exercise, and engaging a competent masseuse.
 It involves a visit to your physician to find out if your health is good enough to allow you to diet.
 Even if you only wish to take off that ten pounds around the tummy and hips, it takes forethought, money, and time.

-the tummy and hips, it takes forethought, money, and time.
 And you cannot-you must not-try to diet economically.
 It will endanger your health, as you may have heard before.
 Nor must you follow any of those idiotic diet plans of lettuce and beans, buttermilk and carrots or whatnot.
 You've heard them praised to the skies, of course.
 "My dear, she ate nothing but tomatoes and drank cider for a month and now she's as slim as a sylph!"
-Mmm-and just about as I must cite my own pet example of what I don't mean by sensible dieting.
+Mmm-and just about as human as a sylph, I'll be bound.

+I must cite my own pet example of what I don't mean by sensible dieting.
 I know a lovely lady who, this time last year was heading rapidly for the two hundred and fifty pound class.
 You'll just have to believe me when I tell you that she's now one hundred pounds lighter.
 And she seems to be in perfect health and looks marvelous.
 How?
 Champagne and milk of magnesia!
 Did you ever?
-Well, the lady had a great deal of money and nothing on earth to do but get thin and her physician prescribed that very bizarre diet -with only one meal a week, mind you.
-Yes, it sounds crazy to me, too, but it human as a sylph, I'll be bound.
+Well, the lady had a great deal of money and nothing on earth to do but get thin and her physician prescribed that years biggarre diet physician prescribed that very bizarre diet-with only one meal a week, mind you.
+Yes, it sounds crazy to me, too, but it office, or manage a house, or simply dash about to social events, for heaven's sake get your doctor to prescribe your diet.
+Then stick to it.
+And go to a gymnasium, regularly and faithfully.
+And find a masseuse who knows his business and visit him twice a week.
+Spend as much as processory twice a week.
+Spend as much as necessary and do without the manicures and shampoos and unnecessarily expensive per-fumes till your diet bill is paid.

-worked.
 Obviously, however, that is a very impractical method and far from a sensible one.
 You have, yourself, doubtless, heard of equally outrageous diet plans and perhaps have been tempted to follow them yourself.
 Don't ever do it!

 Therefore, if you have to work in an